 Never hang your Napper up to dry – it’ll stretch!
 We don’t recommend laying our Napper blankets flat to dry either: the chunky-knit fabric can take a while to air dry and then might end up leaving a musty smell.
 Opt for tumble drying on low heat, so your Napper stays fresh and feeling great.

 Bearaby weighted blankets are available in 8, 15, 20, and 25 lb weight options.
-All our blankets are machine washable, but we do recommend checking your washing machine’s weight capacity before washing your Napper.
+All our blankets are machine washable, but we do recommend checking your washing machine and tumble dryer’s weight capacity before washing and drying your Napper.

-Our delightfully heavy blankets are great for deep sleep, but best to know beforehand if the washing machine model you have can bear the full weight of your blanket.
+Our delightfully heavy blankets are great for deep sleep, but best to know beforehand if the washing machine and dryer model you have can bear the full weight of your blanket.

 You can check the manual of your washing machine and see how many pounds it can bear.
 However, if you’re like the majority of us and don’t have the manual to your washing machine lying around, this handy article shows you how to calculate your washing machine’s capacity (note: you will most definitely need a calculator).
 For example, a typical large capacity front-loading washer comes out to handle 20-22 pounds, but best to check your specific model.

-If you have an older model or top-loading washing machine with an agitator, it might be best to wash your 20 lb or 25 lb Napper at a laundromat in a heavy-duty washing machine.
+If you have an older model or top-loading washing machine or dryer with an agitator, it might be best to wash and dry your Napper at a laundromat in a heavy-duty machine.
 Remember to use mild detergent!

 After washing, tumble dry your weighted blanket on low.
 Two or more drying cycles may be necessary to dry it out completely.
-Just don’t hang the Napper from anything – we don’t want to stretch out all those hand-knit loops.
+We don’t recommend hanging your Napper up to line-dry as this will stretch out all its hand-knit loops.

 Dreamy, buttery softness